pschirmacher/swing-util/README.md

 # swing-util

-Some Clojure utility functions for working with swing.
+Some Clojure utility functions for working with Swing.

 ## Usage